mbrtargeting/aws-mwaa-local-runner/README.md

 2. We mount the `requirements.txt` from our local dir `~/development/airflow/dags/requirements.txt` to the docker container so that the dependencies will be automatically sync.

 **Reminder**: As this repo is forked so cannot be set as `Private`.
-By using this mount way, we don't need to publish any of our dags code to this repo but do remember that this repo is `Public` so please do not push any sensitive code onto it.d
+By using this mount way, we don't need to publish any of our dags code to this repo but do remember that this repo is `Public` so please do not push any sensitive code onto it

 ## Prerequisites